 If your loan application is successful, the lender may deposit your funds within a few business days.

 How much cash do you need?

 Repay your loan

 Borrowers typically have to repay their loans by the time of their next paycheck.
 Some lenders may allow long-term payday loans and longer borrowing periods that make one-month payday loans, three-month payday loans, or even six-month payday loans possible.
 However, these loan products may be referred to by a different name.

 Loan repayment can be made by automatic withdrawal or by writing a check, in some cases.
 Borrowers who provide their lenders with their banking information may allow their lenders to automatically withdraw the full loan amount at the time of repayment.
-Borrowers can talk with their lender about available payment options.
+Borrowers can talk with their lenders about available payment options.